 C-sections have become easier—for doctors.

 About 32% of all deliveries in the United States occur by C-section.
-In some countries (especially in Latin America and the Caribbean), more than half of all births are by cesarean.
-Why the dramatic increase in the rate of C-sections?
-Doctors (as well as hospitals) receive more money for a C-section, reduce the likelihood of being sued, and are done more quickly compared to a vaginal delivery.
-They are also more convenient since they are scheduled.
+In some countries (especially Latin America and the Caribbean), more than half of all births are by cesarean.1,2 Why the dramatic increase in the rate of C-sections?
+Doctors (as well as hospitals) receive more money for a C-section, reduce the likelihood of being sued, and are quicker than vaginal delivery.3 They are also more convenient since they can be scheduled.

 Some women choose to have a C-section, but few realize the risks.

-There are several reasons some women may choose a C-section over a vaginal birth.
+There are several reasons some women may choose a C-section over vaginal birth.
 Some women may prefer a cesarean when given the option.
-Some mothers may choose a C-section because of the convenience of being able to schedule their delivery.
+Some mothers may choose a C-section because of the convenience of scheduling their delivery.
 Others may do so out of fear of labor.
 The trend is alarming, however, because there is always risk involved with major surgery.
-There is an increased risk of infection as well as heavy postpartum bleeding after a C-section.
-Breastfeeding rates are also lower with women who have cesareans.
+There is an increased risk of infection and heavy postpartum bleeding after a C-section.
+Breastfeeding rates are also lower for women who have cesareans.4

 What is it like to recover from a cesarean?

-For about one to two weeks, every time you move, it feels like everything inside you is ripping apart.
+For about one to two weeks after, it feels like everything inside you is ripping apart every time you move.
 The pain can often bring you to tears.
-Couple this with the uterine cramps that can occur from nursing, and you get pain in the same area.
+Couple this with the uterine cramps from nursing, and you get pain in the same area.
 It’s not fun.

 Of course, recovery from each C-section is different.
-It was considerably more challenging to recover from my first C-section than my second or third.
+Recovering from my first C-section was considerably more challenging than my second or third.
 You lose feeling each time you have a C-section because nerves are severed.
 After your first C-section, all the nerves are fresh (and my 22-year-old muscles were also in a bit better shape!), so the pain is more astute.
-However, my fourth C-section was also difficult to recover from because I quickly had to resume my everyday duties of caring for my older three children.
+However, my fourth C-section was also difficult to recover from because I quickly had to resume my everyday duties of caring for my three older children.
 When you lack ample time to heal, recovery is difficult.

 Can you prevent having a C-section?

 If you are currently expecting, there are things you can do now to help prevent a C-section.
-First, choose your hospital (or place of delivery) and healthcare provider carefully.
+First, carefully choose your hospital (or place of delivery) and healthcare provider.
 Find out what their rate of cesarean delivery is.
-Staying at home during early labor can help since many hospitals limit your movement during labor (due to monitors and IV’s) once you have been admitted.
-Using a midwife or doula can also decrease your chances of needing a C-section.
-Chiropractic care during pregnancy can help reduce the chances of needing a cesarean because regular adjustments keep your pelvis appropriately aligned.
+Staying at home during early labor can help since many hospitals limit your movement during labor (due to monitors and IVs) once you have been admitted.
+Using a midwife or doula can also decrease your chances of needing a C-section.5 Chiropractic care during pregnancy can help reduce the chances of needing a cesarean because regular adjustments keep your pelvis appropriately aligned.

-When it comes down to it, the essential thing about delivery is that both mom and baby are healthy.
+The essential thing about delivery is that both mom and baby are healthy when it comes down to it.
 Do what you can to have a vaginal delivery, but do not think less of yourself if you need a cesarean.
-Whether you deliver vaginally or by C-section, childbirth is not easy, but it is definitely worth it.
+Whether you deliver vaginally or by C-section, childbirth is not easy, but it is worth it.